 \textbf{Strategy 3: prediction interval (PredI)}.
-By exploiting our stochastic model for the spread process, we can improve on the previous strategy by adopting a forward-looking approach, inspired by the approach of \cite{EHM05}.
-According to the PredI rule, the band the investor should consider is not the backward-looking confidence interval considered in strategy 2 above, but rather the prediction interval where the first two moments of the distribution are computed according to the probabilistic model described in Section \ref{subsec:OUHMM}.
+By exploiting our stochastic model of Section \ref{sec:Cointegration}, we can improve on the previous strategy by adopting a forward-looking approach, inspired by \cite{EHM05}.
+According to the PredI rule, the interval the investor should consider is not the backward-looking probability interval introduced in strategy ProbI, but rather the prediction interval where the moments are computed according to the stochastic model of Section \ref{subsec:OUHMM}.